 Many developing countries find themselves in a unique situation.
 For starters, most innovations and technologies hold a foreign passport and thus need to first travel and then be adopted and adapted to the national context.
-Having local capacities – human, financial and institutional – to achieve such a goal is a tacit requirement that many of the poorer nations lack off hand.
+Having local capacities – human, financial and institutional – to achieve such a goal is a tacit requirement that many poorer nations lack off hand.

 In this equation, governments can play both a critical and catalytic role.
 First, governments should develop and put into action relevant policies that foster science, technology and innovation (STI) and the ubiquitous deployment of digital technologies, as suggested by SDG 9.
-Second, governments should ensure that the provision of public goods and services, directly under their purview, scales up and reaches the whole of the population.
+Second, governments should ensure that the provision of public goods and services, directly under their purview, scales up and reaches the whole population.
 And third, governments should facilitate the provision of private goods and services by promoting the development and operation of the private sector.

 The last two are part of SDG 16 that openly acknowledges that governments in the Global South face myriad institutional gaps that impede the agile adoption or development of innovations and technologies and, by implication, the achievement of core development targets.
-That many also have limited fiscal capacity and are facing prolonged periods of slow growth adds insult to injury – not to forget that many are still struggling to cover adequately all geographical points within their national boundaries.
+That many also have limited fiscal capacity and are facing prolonged periods of slow growth adds insult to injury – not to forget that many are still struggling to cover all geographical points adequately within their national boundaries.

 Progress, however, has been slower than expected.
 The provision of public goods is still in its infancy, thanks to a weak state and institutional capacity.
 The age of fiscal austerity complicated matters.
-Being that as it may, the core challenge in most if not all technology and innovation policies and initiatives is the failure to link the areas to state capacity and institutional development.
+Being that as it may, the core challenge in most, if not all, technology and innovation policies and initiatives is the failure to link the areas to state capacity and institutional development.
 Many innovation guides that have popped up all over the place in the last five years assume a level playing field in this regard.
 In this view, institutional capacity is perceived as an exogenous factor and one that technology and innovation cannot seem to impact.

 Innovation, Technology and Change

 Digital technologies are usually part of most innovation processes in three ways: 1.
 As infrastructure via digital networks and cloud computing, for example.
-2. As a means of information, communication and data sharing via social media, big data, and data analytics, thanks in part to mobile technologies.
+2. As a means of information, communication and data sharing via social media, big data, and data analytics, partly thanks to mobile technologies.
 And 3.
 As a digital platform or application such as mobile apps, blockchain technology and Artificial Intelligence.
 The latter is best known as digital innovation.
 Nowadays, most innovations use digital technologies in one or more of the three ways described above.

 In this note, innovation is defined accordingly and is thus almost always linked to new digital technologies.